susylPearl/formPilot/PRIVACY_POLICY.md

 ## Third-Party Services

-### CDN Resources
+### Third-Party Libraries

-FormPilot loads the following resources from CDNs:
+FormPilot uses the following open-source libraries, all bundled locally:

-- **TensorFlow.js**: From `cdn.jsdelivr.net` - for AI functionality
+- **TensorFlow.js**: Bundled in extension package - for AI functionality
-- **Universal Sentence Encoder**: From `cdn.jsdelivr.net` - for semantic matching
+- **Universal Sentence Encoder**: Bundled in extension package - for semantic matching

-These are open-source libraries used for local processing only.
-No data is sent to these CDNs.
+- **Model Files**: Bundled in extension package - AI model weights

+All libraries and model files are included in the extension package.
+No external resources are loaded at runtime.
+All processing happens locally in your browser.

 ## Data Security